CrazyTeeka/MacUSB/README.md

 # MacUSB
-Bootable USB flash drive for installing MacOS on a Hackintosh
+Simple Toolkit to make a Bootable USB flash drive with Linux for installing Mac OS on a Hackintosh

 ## Setup
 ...